michaelklopf/NodeWithAuthTemplate/README.md

 jade - template engine, easier and more convenient than writing html http://jade-lang.com

+ejs - template engine, implemented it to test something, is not further maintained here http://embeddedjs.com

 stylus - for dynamic and faster writing of CSS http://learnboost.github.io/stylus/

-grunt - for automation tasks revolving around npm and node (back-end side of things) http://gruntjs.com

 bower - not really part of the template per se, as I copied my content from an old project, but I will try updating this part.
 It automates management of front-end packages like jQuery or Bootstrap http://bower.io